DecentralizedDerivatives/DRCT_standard/InDepthOverview.md

 DRCT contracts allow for a swap of two tokens based on the change in an underlying reference rate, technically forward contracts.
 By using token abstraction techniques from protocols such as 0x, the underlying tokens can trade as pure leveraged directional tokens.

+There are four main contracts used are the Factory.sol, TokenToTokenSwap.sol, Oracle.sol and the standard wrapped ether contract deployed by 0x and RadarRelay.

+####Factory
+* Factory.sol - Allows users to create contracts (by setting the standardized variables as desired) and short and long tokens for the user.
+It uses several other contracts to minimze deployment costs and streamline the process for the user.
+The DRCTLibrary.sol, UserContract.sol, MasterDeployer.sol, and CloneFactory.sol are its helper contracts.

+* TokenToTokenSwap.sol - Sets up the smart contract that allows trading one token for another at the specified future date, based upon the change in the underlying reference rate.
+It uses the TokenLibrary.sol to store in the functions' logic and variables used. it  uses the Deployer.sol, CloneFactory and UserContract.sol to minimize costs and streamline the process for the user.

+* Oracle.sol -

-But before users can create DRCT contracts, the operator, Daxia, has to deploy the factory dud.
+Before users can create DRCT contracts, the operator, Daxia, has to deploy the factory dud.
 The factory dud is deployed once and subsequent factories are cloned from it to minimize costs (for more information on cloning contracts see our article <a href= https://blog.goodaudience.com/attack-of-the-clones-how-dda-contracts-are-so-cheap-to-deploy-f3cee9c7566>Attack Of The Clones — How DDA Contracts Are So Cheap To Deploy</a>).
 Once the factory dud is deployed the operator can deploy a factory and set the standardized variables (token ratio, time duration in days, and multiplier) for the factory.
 The factory contract is the base of the system.
 It holds the standardized variables and is called to create new contracts and create new DRCT tokens for the users.
 The source for the underlying reference rate is also specified at the factory level and all contracts and tokens created from it will be tied to that source.

 Ethereum smart contracts cannot access off-chain data.
 If a smart contract relies on off-chain (e.g. internet) data to evaluate or execute a function, as the DRCT contracts do, the operator either has to manually feed the data to the contract, incentivize users to do it, or rely on a centralized party to provide the data (Oraclize.it is generally the standard).
 Currently, DRCT contracts use Oraclize.it to get off-chain data.
 The operator will have to deploy an oracle specifying the source and set the oracle address for the factory.
 Daxia specifies two API's for Oraclize.it to get reference rate data from, Gdax and Binance.
 If the Gdax API is unavailable/fails, the oracle will alternate between Gdax and Binance every 60 minutes until the underlying reference rate is obtained.
 We recognize the risk of the oracle or API's failing and we are mitigating that risk by having a backup API.
-However, Daxia is exploring other options and has developed a decentralized and more robust oracle, <a href= https://github.com/DecentralizedDerivatives/MineableOracle> Proof of Work Oracle(POWO)</a> that would be governed through a DAO.
+However, Daxia is exploring other options and has developed a decentralized and more robust oracle, <a href= https://github.com/DecentralizedDerivatives/MineableOracle> Proof of Work Oracle(POWO)</a>.

 The Oracle contract specified APIs' are the pieces of information that allow DRCT users' to long or short assets that are non-native to Ethereum (like Bitcoin, Monero, Stellar, etc...) with Ether or any other ERC20 token.